 Add the honey to the warm water, followed by the EOs.
 Stir till you don’t see the oils floating on top.
 Enjoy the warming and detoxifying beverage first thing in the morning.
 Wait for 30 minutes to have anything else after this detox blend.

-9. EO Smoothie to stop free radical damage
+9. Smoothie to stop free radical damage

 Free radicals attack from the inside and the outside and wreak havoc on just about every part of your body.
-Fortunately, just as you can shield your skin from oxidative stress by using the right blend of EOs topically, you can give your system an antioxidant boost from the inside.
+Fortunately, just as you can shield your skin from oxidative stress by using the right blend of essential oils topically, you can give your system an antioxidant boost from the inside.
 For this, you will need:

 - 2 ripe bananas